segabl/pd2-chaos-mod/README.md

 Slows down game time

 **Captcha**
-Players need to solve a captcha to continue playing, failing to do so downs them
+Players need to solve a captcha in time to continue playing, failing to do so downs them

 **Charged Shots**
-All weapon shots will shock enemies and players for a short duration
+All weapon shots electrocute enemies and players for a short duration

 **Cheap Internet**
-Resets player positions back occasionally
+Resets player positions back a short distance occasionally

 **Check your back**
 Spawns charging Cloakers that target random players